310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/epilogue.md

 {% bubble Kanata %}
 hehe. it’s hard to let go of old Habits and outdated Customs. even i act like a god sometimes.

-but, we’ve changed.
+but, we have changed.

-we’ve *transformed*. like this— this is No.1’s transformation pose…♪
+we have *transformed*. like this — this is No.1’s transformation pose…♪

-you’re the one who taught me this.
+you are the one who taught me this.

 thank you, hero…♪
 {% endbubble %}